phuang1024/pianosynth/README.md

-# pianosynth
+# PianoSynth

-A piano synthesizer written in Python.
+A piano synthesizer.